yentsun/config/README.md

 [![dependencies Status](https://david-dm.org/yentsun/config/status.svg)](https://david-dm.org/yentsun/config)
 [![Known Vulnerabilities](https://snyk.io/test/github/yentsun/config/badge.svg?targetFile=package.json)](https://snyk.io/test/github/yentsun/config?targetFile=package.json)

-This module is a wrapper around [ini] package but adds some missing
+This module has been designed to substitute existing ini-config parsers out there.
+Some of which lack typecasting, some have too many dependencies, none of them merges configs according to environment.

-features:
+Main features:
 - environment sections (merged with default)
 - basic typecasting (values that look like numbers are returned as numbers)
-- valid JSON values are returned parsed
+- valid JSON strings are parsed

-It was made to achieve two things:
+- no dependencies other than `lodash.merge`
+- parsing is done via PEG.js grammar

+Apart from parsing ini format, it achieves two things:
-- *never repeat config for different environments* - you have default sections that are valid for any environment and you only override values that are different
+- *never repeat config for different environments* - you have 'default' section you override values that are different for other environments
 - *have all of the config in one file*